BBart19/img-to-gif/README.md

 <br>
 <br>
 New feature --frameDuration<br>
-The frameDuration feature was introduced in version 1.1.0 of the GIF Creator from Images tool, providing enhanced control over the timing of animations.<br>
+The frameDuration feature was introduced in version 1.1.0 of img-to-gif tool, providing enhanced control over the timing of animations.<br>